boyoftime/minion_rush_currencytool/README.md

 - 💾 Create a timestamped backup before every change
 - 🔍 Verify the exact supported game build before writing
 - ✅ Confirm that the protected save changed successfully
-- 🖥️ Simple, responsive, non-resizable interface
+- 🖥️ Simple and responsive graphical interface
+- 📐 Fixed and non-resizable window
 - 📦 Standalone EXE — Python is not required
 - 🚫 No CMD or PowerShell scripts required
-- ❤️ Includes Someless Tricks branding and credits
+- ❤️ Someless Tricks branding and credits

 > [!IMPORTANT]
 > The values entered are amounts to **add**, not the final balances.